 Long a weekend ski trip destination for visitors from the Tri-State area as well as the rest of New England, Killington has a fabled après-ski scene and extensive dining and nightlife options unrivaled in the East with the possible exception of Stowe, which is 90 minutes farther north.
-Located in southwestern Vermont, The Beast is conveniently located near the intersection of I-91 and I-89 and is about 4-1/2 hours from New York City and under 3 hours from Boston.
+Located in southwestern Vermont, The Beast is conveniently located near the intersection of I-91 and I-89 and is about 4-1/2 hours from New York City and under 3 hours' drive time from Boston.

 That’s close enough for a long day trip, but Killington is so big, bold and interesting that you’ll really want to stay for at least one night if you can, and there’s certainly enough to do nearby to occupy family and friends for a week if you’ve got the time—you can literally ski a different peak each day.